 GNOME System Tools

-a fully integrated set of tools aimed to make easy the job that means the computer administration on an UNIX or Linux system.
+GNOME System Tools is a fully integrated set of tools aimed to make easy the job that means the computer administration on an UNIX or Linux system.
 They're thought to help from the new Linux or UNIX user to the system administrators.
-The GNOME System Tools are free software, licensed under the terms of the GNU General Public License
+The GNOME System Tools are free software, licensed under the terms of the GNU General Public License.

 gnome-linuxconf is a GTK based graphical frontend to Linuxconf.
 It supports most of the features Linuxconf offers, and is being actively developed to support all of them.